jerber/magic-cli/README.md

 To deploy for the first time or any time you change the serverless yaml: magic deploy

-To deploy when you just edited the app code: magic deploy_again
+To deploy when you just edited the app code: magic deploy-again

 To update magic-cli:
 pip install --upgrade magic-cli